MinaMatta98/suckless-dwm-blue/README.md

 </pre>

 Note the following:
+* A #!/usr/bin/bash is not needed as dwm naturally executes the script with
 * Picom or alternative desktop compositors are essential for a viable experience.
 * The xset command can be ommited.
 It simply increases scroll speed.
 * xbindkeys and clipmenud will be elaborated on in the dmenu section and dwmblocks will also have its own section.